 - JUST Apostille by the FCO, THEN Consular Legalisation (some UK certificates)

-Just as an apostille stamp from the Foreign & Commonwealth Office verifies a notary’s signature, consular legalisation is needed to verify a apostille.
+Just as an apostille stamp from the FCO verifies a notary’s signature, consular legalisation is needed to verify a apostille.
 Otherwise, the notarised document or certificate may not be accepted by the receiving country.
-Choosing to do this all in one streamlined process can save you money, time and stress.
+Choosing to do this all in one streamlined process, through our notary, can save you money, time and stress.

 Unsure what stages of legalisation your document needs?
 Read this article about the differences between notarisation, apostille and consular legalisation.